SCIM provisioning

 10. Select Step 2 and configure the mapping from the user attribute to the Docker variables.

-Assign roles by user
+Step two: Assign roles by user

-1. In the Okta admin portal, select Directory, then People.
+1. In the Okta Admin portal, select Directory, then People.

 2. Select Profile, then Edit.